Dataport/polar/packages/clients/dish/README.md

 ## Configuration

-The service URLs for the internal monument services (WMS and WFS) need to be configurable.
-Therefore, the host (`internalHost`), the port and the part of the path that is equal for both services must be defined outside of the map.
-The `internalHost` and the combination of host, port and path as `internServicesBaseUrl` must be passed to the `createMap` call as attributes of the parameter `urlParams`.

-The `internalHost` is also needed as parameter for the DishExportMap plugin and the gfi plugin, and is passed as attribute of `configOverride` in the `createMap` call.
-DishExportMap needs this parameter to create the right URL for addressing the backend.
-The gfi displays photographs of the monuments and uses the parameter as path to the right folder on the server.

 | fieldName | type | description |
 | - | - | - |
 | containerId | string | ID of the container the map is supposed to render itself to. |